Up

 BC Purple Martin Stewardship and Recovery Program

-Current BC recovery status and population trend - 2010 Summary - 2009 Summary - 2008
+Recent BC recovery status and population trend - 2010 Summary - 2009 Summary - 2008 Nest box details...

 Purple Martins are the largest swallow in North America.
-The western subspecies (Progne subis arboricola) is threatened in British Columbia.
-Historically, Purple Martins nested in woodpecker holes in old trees or snags in open woodland areas or near freshwater and likely made extensive use of fire-killed stands.
-Due to logging, fire prevention, snag removal, burned timber salvage and agricultural and urbanA summer student checking a box. development throughout their original breeding range around the Georgia Basin, this habitat has been destroyed.
-Increasing populations of non-native European Starlings and House Sparrows also provide strong competition for any remaining nest cavities.
-By the early 1980s the BC population of western Purple Martins was reduced to less than 10 breeding pairs.
+The western subspecies (Progne subis arboricola), which occurs exclusively west of the Rocky Mountains from sw.
+BC to s.
+California (and is separate and genetically distinct from the eastern subspecies, P. s. subis), is Blue-listed in British Columbia and recovering from a severe population decline in the mid-late 1900s.
+Historically, Western PA summer student checking a box.urple Martins nested in woodpecker holes in old trees or snags in open woodland areas or near freshwater and likely made extensive use of fire-killed stands - wildfire was originally a common forest renewal process in dry rain shadow areas throughout the Strait of Georgia and south into Puget Sound, WA.
+Due to timber harvest, fire prevention, snag removal, burned timber salvage and agricultural and urban development throughout their original breeding range on coastal lowlands around the Georgia Basin, this habitat type has been lost.
+Resident populations of non-native European Starlings and House Sparrows that became established in BC in the early-mid 1900s also provide strong competition for any remaining nest cavities (but are likely NOT the sole or primary cause of the decline).

 A pair of Purple Martins perched on their nest box.

 Since 2002, GBEARS has provided overall co-coordination and scientific direction, monitoring and management of the BC Purple Martin Stewardship and Recovery Program.
-As part of this program, nest boxes are being put up at potential new colony sites as well as existing ones.
+As part of this program, nest boxes are put up at potential new colony sites as well as existing ones.
 Each box is numbered with a unique number that includes the year of installation.
 Abundance, nesting success and production at each colony site are monitored and recorded.

-In 2005 and 2006 a survey of remaining historic and potential new freshwater nesting sites was conducted in preparation for re-introducing Purple Martins into naturally occurring nesting cavity situations in the wild.
-In general, suitable freshwater sites with snags for mounting a few "starter" nest boxes and containing natural cavities for new colonies to expand into as they grow were very scarce, particularly on south Vancouver Is. and in the Lower Mainland.
-Many former nesting sites in the wild have been lost to various forms of development, the snags have fallen or been removed and very little suitable 'traditional' nesting habitat remains in the Georgia Basin.
-So far 15 freshwater nest box sites have been established in the Lower Mainland and lower Fraser Valley and 10 have been initiated on the east coast of Vancouver Island and the Gulf Islands, some on pilings.
+In 2005 and 2006 a survey of remaining historic and potential new freshwater nesting sites was conducted in preparation for re-introducing Western Purple Martins into naturally occurring nesting cavity situations in the wild.
+In general, suitable freshwater sites with snags for mounting a few "starter" nest boxes and containing natural cavities for new colonies to expand into as they grow were scarce, particularly on south Vancouver Is. and in the Lower Mainland.
+Many historic freshwater nesting sites have been lost to various forms of development, the snags have fallen or been removed (often most or all of the remaining snags are redcedar, which decay very slowly, so remain sound and stand intact for many decades but have few if any woodpecker cavities suitable for nesting) and very little suitable 'traditional' nesting habitat remains in the Georgia Basin.

 Nest Box Construction and Mounting Plans

-If you would like to build your own Purple Martin nest boxes, click here for the nest box plans and here for instructions on how to mount them.
+If you would like to build your own Western Purple Martin nest boxes, click here for the nest box plans and here for instructions on how to mount them.
 If you want copies of these document files, save them to a file on your computer and print them from that file.
 (Tip: If the drawings appear difficult to read, click on them to increase screen zoom magnification.)
-Please contact us before putting up nest boxes, so we can keep track of where they are and also give you any help or further information you might need.
+Please contact us before putting up nest boxes, so we can keep track of where they are and also provide any help or further information you might need.

-Purple Martin Recovery Sponsor Spotlights
+B.C.
+Purple Martin Recovery Program Sponsor Spotlights

 Gold ($20,000 & over)